villeristi/express-typescript-api-boilerplate/README.md

 See [index.ts](src/index.ts) as example.

 ### Routing
-Each route added with `App.addRoute()` has to extend the abstract `AbstractRoute` with overridden members:
+Each route added with `App.route()` has to extend the abstract `AbstractRoute` with overridden members:
 - `method: string (http-verb)`
 - `endpoint: string (the actual route)`
 - `respond(): Response`